The Alien (unproduced film): Production

+Ray wrote the script in early 1967.

 The Alien had Columbia Pictures as producer for this planned US–India co-production, and Peter Sellers and Marlon Brando acting in lead roles.
 However, Ray was surprised to find that the script he had written had already been copyrighted and the fee appropriated by Michael Wilson, a Colombo-based producer who acted as Ray's representative in Hollywood.
 Wilson had copyrighted the script as co-writer, despite not being involved in any way in its creation.
 Marlon Brando later dropped out of the project and though an attempt was made to bring James Coburn in his place, Ray became disillusioned and returned to Calcutta.
 Columbia expressed interest in reviving the project several times in the 1970s and 1980s but nothing came of it.